Income Tax in Geneva Ohio

 The State of Ohio also levies personal income tax on its residents, with rates ranging from 0% to 4.797%, depending on the individual’s income.
 Residents may also be liable for county and school district taxes, depending on their location.

-See also Geneva On The Lake Jobs
+See also Geneva On The Lake Fireworks 2022

 Filing Your Taxes in Geneva